Grown ups: Another dysfunctional family saga by Marian Keyes

 Grown ups | Published February 2020 | Read December 2024

 You know a book is going to be complicated when the author provides a family tree at the beginning!
 Grown ups tells the story of the Dublin-based Casey family.
 Everyone in the Casey family gets on famously on the surface, but of course they don't, really.
-Things start to unravel when Cara, one of the Casey brothers' wives, suffers a bump on the head and in her concussed state, she lets out all the family secrets.
+Things start to unravel when Cara, one of the Casey brothers' wives, suffers a bump on the head.
+In her concussed state, Cara lets out all the family secrets.

 Confused yet?

 It's actually not so hard to keep up with all the people once you get into the story.
-It takes some thinking initially, especially since many of the characters have hard-to-pronounce Irish names, but I found it worth the effort.
+It takes some thinking initially, especially since many of the characters have hard-to-pronounce Irish names.
+It's all worth the effort, though!
 That said, the Casey family spends A LOT of time together and as an introvert I found their closeness quite suffocating.
 But funny.
 Very funny.

-The book is LONG (650+ pages) but there's plenty going on.
-It's witty in true Marion Keyes style, superbly Irish, and full of bonkers goings-on that made me tired just reading about them.
-It took me a while to lean into the story - and I actually had to give it a second read after an earlier failed attempt - but once I was settled in, I was hooked.
+The book is LONG (650+ pages), but there's plenty going on.
+It's witty in true Marian Keyes style, superbly Irish, and full of bonkers goings-on that made me tired just reading about them.
+It took me a while to lean into the story - and I actually had to give the book a second read after an earlier DNF attempt - but once I was settled in, I was hooked.

-There's a lot to unpack in all of that.
+There's a lot to unpack in the crazy Casey family.
 I was completely immersed in the family for all their flaws and dysfunction.
-Putting aside their madcap antics, the book felt very authentic.
+Putting aside their madcap antics, the book feels very authentic.
 Keyes creates a genuine and heartfelt story of how adults negotiate their way through life, sometimes making bad decisions.
 She deftly explores the personality quirks, the emotions, the past behaviours (and mistakes) and personal issues that shape the decisions we make.

 Keyes has written an entertaining, witty, and realistic picture of being a grown up that had me entertained from the outset.
 She broaches the subjects of refugees, body image and eating disorders, gaslighting, grief and loss, infidelity, jealousy, and family dysfunction with aplomb.
 You might be exhausted at the end of it - I was - but it's certainly a wild ride.